RRRRRm/seoul256.nvim/README.md

 # 🎨 seoul256.nvim

-This fork is based on [the work of shaunsingh](https://github.com/shaunsingh/seoul256.nvim) which also based off of the [seoul256 Theme](https://github.com/junegunn/seoul256.vim) for Vim , thanks to them for bringing this beautiful theme to NeoVim.
+This fork is based on [the work of shaunsingh](https://github.com/shaunsingh/seoul256.nvim) which is also based off of the [seoul256 Theme](https://github.com/junegunn/seoul256.vim) for Vim , thanks to them for bringing this beautiful theme to NeoVim.

 <img width="1260" alt="Screen Shot 2021-06-01 at 5 22 20 PM" src="https://user-images.githubusercontent.com/71196912/120392089-0073c180-c2fe-11eb-9614-d9d957dc1674.png">